 CREATE Step 5 Training – Ensure your Help Desk support staff understands the new Help Desk ticket classification scheme.

-CREATE Step 6 Execute – Implement your new Help Desk ticket classification scheme into production.
+CREATE Step 6 Execute – Implement your new ITIL Help Desk ticket categories into production.

-Moving the ticket classification scheme into production, may uncover issues which should be addressed.
-During the execute step, feedback is critical for continuous improvement.
+Moving the ticket classification scheme into production may uncover issues that should be addressed.
+During the execution step, feedback is critical for continuous improvement.
 A process must be put in place to allow users the ability to provide feedback.

 Final thought: Incident Resolution Category Scheme